What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: A typology of HVTs

 The above definition is (modulo differences in formulation and pace certain subtleties, which will not be discussed here\footnote{One such subtlety is the physical equivalence of different solutions that are related by the symmetries of the theory.
 If a theory involves local symmetries (i.e., symmetries that are not the same at every spacetime point), such as diffeomorphisms in General Relativity and gauge symmetries in Electrodynamics, then there will be spurious witnesses of indeterminism---that is, solutions of the theory that are symmetry-related and identical on some initial segment but not identical overall.
 In such cases, the definition of determinism should be modified by taking into account the physical equivalence of such solutions (see, e.g., \citealt[pp.~7--9]{butterfield-hole-truth}).}) standard in the contemporary literature about determinism and indeterminism (see, e.g., \citealt{earman-primer} and \citealt{butterfield-det-indet}).
-However, it should be noted that in the literature about Bell's theorem, deterministic HVTs are often defined in a different way, namely as theories that predict the measurement outcomes with probability $1$, given the state of the system and the measurement settings. \footnote{This terminology was used by Bell in later commentaries on his \citeyear{Bell1964} paper (e.g., \citeyear{Bell1971} and \citeyear{Bell1981}).
+However, it should be noted that in the literature about Bell's theorem, deterministic HVTs are often defined in a different way: namely, as theories that predict the measurement outcomes with probability $1$, given the state of the system and the measurement settings. \footnote{This terminology was used by Bell in later commentaries on his \citeyear{Bell1964} paper (e.g., \citeyear{Bell1971} and \citeyear{Bell1981}).
 However, in the 1964 paper itself, he talks only about measurement outcomes being predetermined or determined by settings together with $\lambda$; the words ``determinism'' or ``deterministic'' do not appear there.
-Some other authors use terminology that indicates the difference between this concept of determinism and the usual one, such as ``quasi-determinism'' \citet{malament-bell} or ``outcome determinism'' \citep{sep-bell-theorem}.} These two senses of determinism should not be conflated because, as we will see later (in the third paragraph of section \ref{sec:state-of-system}), they are not equivalent.
+Some other authors call determinism in this sense ``quasi-determinism'' \citep{malament-bell} or ``outcome determinism'' \citep{sep-bell-theorem}, which indicates the difference between this concept of determinism and the usual one. } These two senses of determinism should not be conflated because, as we will see later (in the third paragraph of section \ref{sec:state-of-system}), they are not equivalent.